 Managing grease to protect your business and your plumbing

 Every commercial food service establishment produces waste products of fats, oils, and grease (FOG).
 Every restaurant and commercial kitchen is required to take steps to prevent FOG from going down the drain and entering the sewer system.
-Fats, oils, and grease is a major contributor to clogs in the city sewer system and grease build up at the LOTT Budd Inlet Treatment Plant.
-Pipe blockages caused by FOG can also cause sewage backups into restaurants and commercial kitchens, leading to business shutdowns and costly repairs.
+Fats, oils, and grease are a major contributor to clogs in the city sewer system and grease build-up at the LOTT Budd Inlet Treatment Plant.
+Pipe blockages caused by FOG can also cause sewage back-ups into restaurants and commercial kitchens, leading to business shutdowns and costly repairs.

 Food service establishments are required to install and properly maintain grease traps and take other actions to prevent fats, oils, and grease from entering the sewer system.
 Click on one of the links below for more information about those requirements.